Wayne Carey: State of Origin

 Carey had a relatively short but successful State of Origin career, and what he describes as a significant period in his career.
-Carey first played at the game's highest level in 1990 for New South Wales, in a famous win over Victoria, in the side's only 3rd-ever win against the state; Carey scored one goal.
+Carey first played at the game's highest level in 1990 for New South Wales, in a famous win over Victoria, in the side's third-ever win against the state; Carey scored one goal.
 In 1992, playing for South Australia against Victoria, Carey played an outstanding game, dominating at centre half-forward and kicking two goals, including the match-winner from 55 metres out in the dying moments.
 Carey had four opponents in the game, dominating them all, including Chris Langford, Danny Frawley and Garry Lyon.
-Carey has described this game as the moment he knew he belonged in the AFL.
-Saying if he could do well at State of Origin level, a higher level than the AFL, he knew he belonged at AFL level.
-Carey played for NSW/ACT the following year in the State of Origin Carnival scoring one goal.
-In the latter half of the 1990s, clubs began putting pressure on players to pull out of games due to fear of injury, and players began to stop participating, with the final State of Origin game occurring in 1999.
+Carey has described this game as the moment he knew he belonged at AFL level, as State of Origin at that time was considered to be the most challenging level of the game.
+Carey played for NSW/ACT the following year in the State of Origin Carnival, scoring one goal.
+In the latter half of the 1990s, clubs began putting pressure on players to pull out of State of Origin games due to fear of injury, and players began to stop participating, with the final non-charity State of Origin game occurring in 1999.